Scorpion-IOS/linkdn/README.md

 # linkdn
-Fake LinkedIn Help web page for educational purposes only
+This is Fake LinkedIn Help web page for educational purposes only The website does not contain malicious links and files